shahriyor1408/shahriyor1408/README.md

 As a team player, I thrive in collaborative environments and value open communication and knowledge sharing.
 I have experience working on group projects and contributing to the full software development lifecycle.
 I am detail-oriented and take pride in delivering high-quality work within project deadlines.

 I am eager to contribute my skills and grow as a Java developer within a supportive and challenging environment.
-If you are looking for a dedicated and motivated junior developer who is eager to learn and contribute to your team's success, I would love to connect and explore potential opportunities.
+If you are looking for a dedicated and motivated developer who is eager to learn and contribute to your team's success, I would love to connect and explore potential opportunities.
 <br>

 <div>